HosamBinCode/HosamBinCode/README.md

 <details open>
   <summary><h2>👨‍💻 About Me</h2></summary>

-My name is Hossam, and I am a student in the Department of Computer Science at HITU.
+My name is Hossam, and I am a computer science student at HITU .
 I have practical experience in the Internet of Things (IoT), mobile and desktop applications, and software testing (manual and automated).
 I interned at **ARAB INTERNATIONAL OPTRONICS** (from October 2022 to January 2025), where I worked on annual projects in the areas of research and development, embedded systems (ESP32, Arduino), AutoCAD, and industrial IoT.
 </details>